abmathewks/GoodeR/README.md

 </p>

 <p align="center">
-  The GoodeR package contains a variety of functions that streamline common tasks performed by data scientists.
+  The GoodeR package contains a variety of functions that streamline common tasks performed by data scientists and other analytics professionals who use the R programming language.
 From data exploration to model evaluation, this package offers a set of functions that will simplify your work and construct baseline models quicker.
 GoodeR has been developed over the past few years and has enabled me to deliver exceptionally high quality solutions in minimal time.
 As a result, I can focus more time on the other aspects of projects that are critical for generating a high ROI and high adoption rate.
 </p>